 The Vallarta Zoo is worth visiting if that’s your thing, and whale-watching opportunities can be had in the Bay of Banderas as well, and charter boat tours are available.

-This is the city’s longest-run gay B&B. Like most gay hotels in Puerto Vallarta, it is located in the midst of the south side’s Romantic Zone – the gay hub of one of the world’s greatest gay-friendly resort towns, so you know gay tourists won’t have it any better than this in Mexico or really, anywhere else in Latin America.
-Here are the room amenities: a/c, flat-screen tv, free wireless internet, safe, beach towels, and ensuite bathrooms.
+This is the city’s longest-run gay B&B. Like most gay hotels in Puerto Vallarta, it is located amid the south side’s Romantic Zone – the gay hub of one of the world’s greatest gay-friendly resort towns, so you know gay tourists won’t have it any better than this in Mexico or really, anywhere else in Latin America.
+The room amenities include a/c, flat-screen tv, free wireless internet, safe, beach towels, and ensuite bathrooms.

-This charming gay owned, men-only establishment is, as previously mentioned, close to everything.
+As previously mentioned, this charming gay-owned, men-only establishment is close to everything.
 While you are enjoying your stay here, be sure to check out the Panorama Restaurant and Bar or the El Colibri Cocktail Bar, both are highly recommended.
 Planeta Vegetariano offers vegetarian fare, as you might have guessed from the restaurant’s name.
 El Campanario is a local Mexican restaurant that is close at hand.

 Faro de Matamoros is a local historical landmark worth seeing when you are in this neighborhood, and the Studio Gallery JAR has a worthwhile collection for art lovers.